 We are yet but slaves of wishes putting a bar to our spiritual advancement.

 You are the only God and Power, to bring me up to that state.”

 The prayer offered with extreme meekness placing our inabilities before the Master (GOD) never goes unheard.
-In this prayer we are not praying for anything.
+In this prayer, we are not praying for anything.
 We are of the conclusion that the WILL of God will let things happen and we accept it with full satisfaction, without any negative thought.
-This prayer is simple and placing our real status before the Highest asking for nothing.
+This prayer is simple and places our real status before the Highest asking for nothing.
 There is no other prayer better than this or that can be comparable to this, as this is praying the God just for the sake of praying, not for wishing or demanding anything from Him.

 His movement ‘Sahaj Marg’ is aimed at making people understand in the simplest way possible, the whole wisdom of the great sages in a practical way suited to the current times.
 Through Sahaj Marg, Swami RamaChandraji has prescribed 10 maxims to his disciples (Commentary on Ten Maxims of Sahaj Marg).